-Hotter summer temperatures and prolonged periods of intense heat can lead to heat-related illness — and even deaths.
+Hotter summer temperatures and prolonged periods of intense heat can lead to heat-related illness — and even deaths –– particularly in areas known as urban heat islands.
 People who are elderly and those with existing health problems are especially vulnerable.
 Know what to do to protect yourself and others.

 Because diagnosis of drug allergies is often done based on symptoms but without testing, many people who believe they are allergic to antibiotics such as penicillin do not in fact have the allergy.